preetam-90/Vidion1/README.md

 1. Start the development server using `pnpm dev`
 2. Open [http://localhost:3000](http://localhost:3000) in your browser
 3. Sign in using the authentication system
-4. Browse and watch videos, create playlists, and manage your content
+4. Browse and watch educational programming content

 ## Environment Variables